facebook/create-react-app/packages/react-scripts/template/README.md

 Usually, it’s hard to see these states without running a sample app or some examples.

-That’s where you could get some help from the third party tool [React Storybook](https://github.com/kadirahq/react-storybook).
-With it, you can manage these different states and develop components in isolation from the app.
+That’s where you could get some help from [React Storybook](https://github.com/kadirahq/react-storybook). **It is a third party tool that lets you develop components and see all their states in isolation from your app**.

+![React Storybook Demo](http://i.imgur.com/7CIAWpB.gif)

 You can also deploy your Storybook as a static app.
 This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.

-![React Storybook Demo](http://i.imgur.com/7CIAWpB.gif)

 **Here’s how to setup your app with Storybook:**